engineblog/gatsby-casper-blog/content/posts/npm-installs/index.md

 npm ERR!
 Failed at the grpc@1.23.3 install script.
 ```

-My first thought is to install `grpc` explicitly, since that seems to work most of the time.
+My first thought is to install `grpc` explicitly, since manually installing the "problem package" seems to work a lot of the time.

 `cd firebase-authentication`